eniotnaCDMX/DataScientest_DE_June2022_Project/README.md

 The goal of the analysis is, as we said earlier, to understand why a client gives a bad/good rate and if a bad/good rate always is a bad/good thing (that's why we lead a sentiment analysis), what we can do to make the service better.

+For the demonstration, the app will run locally on the developpers comuputer, yet, the app should run on a dedicated server on AWS EC2.

 ## Add a comment

 The second page of our Dash app allows the user to add a comment to our database.
 When sending his comment, we apply the Vader model to it and he will be able to know immediately how his comment was classified.